-- Provide vacancy details to the college, please email feapprenticeships@blc.ac.uk for more information. - Setup a Digital Apprenticeship Service (DAS) account see FAQ's for more information
+- Provide vacancy details to the college, please email feapprenticeships@blc.ac.uk for more information. - Setup a Digital Apprenticeship Service (DAS) account more details below - What if I already have an employer?
+Or What if I already have an apprentice?

-What if I already have an employer?/What if I already have an apprentice?
-All apprentices need to complete a college application form and interview.
-All employers will need a DAS account before an apprentice can be enrolled.
+- All apprentices need to complete a college application form and interview. - All employers will need a DAS account before an apprentice can be enrolled.